Designing high-fidelity two-qubit gates between fluxonium qubits: Setup and basic gate mechanism

 Additionally, we sought a gate that would tolerate disorder and noise within the circuit.
 We required robustness to the sizeable loss rates of non-computational, higher excited states of the fluxonium.
 This narrowed the design space to gates which drive state-selective excitations of the resonator coupler, which should boast a long lifetime for high gate fidelity when it is fabricated out of a high quality material.
 Robustness to junction and flux variation is also required at typical experimental levels \cite{zhang_universal_2021, sun_characterization_2023}.
-To maintain flux-noise protection of the fluxonium coherence by using low $E_L \lesssim 1$ GHz, we use capacitive rather than inductive couplings \cite{ma_native_2023, zhang_tunable_2023}.
-The latter may inefficiently compete for coupling strength against fluxoniums' large inductive shunt.
-Robustness to junction mistargeting is provided because the key interactions involved in our gate are dispersive, leading to proportionally small shifts in gate speeds when the spectrum is perturbed, e.g. from unexpected $E_J$ offsets.
+To maintain flux-noise protection of the fluxonium coherence, we use low $E_L \lesssim 1$ GHz.
+Geometric mutual inductive coupling may inefficiently compete for coupling strength against fluxoniums' large inductive shunt, while galvanic coupling may introduce cross-talk.
+Therefore, we use capacitive rather than inductive couplings \cite{ma_native_2023, zhang_tunable_2023}.
+Robustness to junction mistargeting is numerically evident, potentially because the key interactions involved in our gate are near-resonant, leading to small shifts in gate speeds when the spectrum is perturbed.

 Finally, for quantum error correction, our architecture must suggest a path to feasible capacitive loading in a larger circuit with increased coordination number.
 This is a key risk for fluxonium-based architectures \cite{zhang_tunable_2023, ding_high-fidelity_2023, nguyen_scalable_2022} which, to our knowledge, have not yet been coupled at high connectivity.
 As discussed above, the wide range of impedances available to electromagnetic resonators should enable increased connectivity beyond the impressive two-qubit demonstrations shown to date.